nittin-cz/xperience-by-kentico-aira-unified/README.md

    ![Role Configuration](/images/ConfigureAiraUnifiedPermissions.png)

-At the moment the administrator user/role must be assigned to a custom role with the correct permission.

 8. Aira Unified expects a workspace named "Kentico Default" (code name 'KenticoDefault').
 When using this library in a project with Xperience versions > 30.2.0, add a workspace with the code name `KenticoDefault`.

 9. Users can now sign in to the Aira Unified app - `<your-path-base>/signin`.